1j01/jspaint/README.md

 Current improvements include:

 * Unlimited undos/redos (as opposed to a measly three in Windows XP, or a somewhat less measly 50 in Windows 7)
-* Create an animated GIF from the current undo history with Ctrl+Shift+G
+* Create an animated GIF from the current undo history with Ctrl+Shift+G (pretty nifty, you should try it out)
 * Cross-platform, I guess
+* You can shoot at it [Asteroids style](http://kickassapp.com/)

 Possible improvements include:

 * [Extended Editing](#extended-editing)
 * Mobile support
+* Proportionally resize selection by holding Shift

 A lot of stuff isn't done yet.